GA Mentorship Awards

 The primary nominator must be a current graduate student or recent graduate (this past May or later) who has directly benefited from some aspect of the candidate’s mentoring or advising.
 Associate nominators can include undergraduates, postdocs, or consist of jointly written letters.

-A call for nominations for the 2023 FMA was sent out in the Fall semester of 2022.
-Please submit nominations via this form.
-The deadline is Friday, February 24, 2023, 11:59 p.m.
+A call for nominations for the 2024 FMA was sent out in the Fall semester of 2023.
+Please submit nominations via this form (closed as of deadline).
+The deadline is Friday, February 16th, 2024, 11:59 p.m.
 Email GA President’s Chief of Staff if you have questions about the FMA at chief-ga@berkeley.edu.

 Nominee Eligibility